-6.3.4.2 Algorithm to check for DAC access to MVS resources
+6.3.3.1.1 Algorithm to check for DAC access to MVS resources

 RACF performs the following checks to identify, if a subject has the requested type of access to an object protected by RACF.
-This algorithm is performed after RACF has checked that the resource is protected by RACF and (in LSPP mode) after the checks for the mandatory access control have been performed:
+This algorithm is performed after RACF has checked that the resource is protected by RACF and (in Labeled Security Mode) after the checks for the mandatory access control have been performed:

-- 1. If users attempt to access their own resources, RACF grants the request (AC.4.43).
+- 1. If users attempt to access their own resources, RACF grants the request {AC.4::AC.4.43}.
 For example: - For tape and DASD data sets, if the user ID of the requesting user is the high-level qualifier of the data set name, RACF grants the request - For spool data sets, if the JESSPOOL class is active, RACF compares the user ID and node of the requester with the user ID and node of the creator of the spool data set (using the security token).
-If the user IDs match, RACF grants the request - If the resource manager has performed the authorization check using RACROUTE REQUEST=FASTAUTH (rather than RACROUTE REQUEST=AUTH) and in addition has specified AUTHCHKS=CRITONLY for this check, and has specified a criteria value using the CRITERIA keyword, RACF uses only the criteria-related conditional access list entries to make the determination, and skips to the criteria checking step below.
-(AC.4-R8-RACF-2) - 3.
-RACF checks the user's access authority in the standard access list.
-If the user is in the list and if the specified access authority is sufficient to allow access, RACF grants the request (AC.4.44).
-If the user is in the list and if the specified access authority is less than the requested access, RACF continues processing at Step 7 (conditional access list checking) (AC.4.45).
-This prevents access based on ID(), UACC, or the OPERATIONS attribute.
+If the user IDs match, RACF grants the request. - 2.
+If the resource manager has performed the authorization check using RACROUTE REQUEST=FASTAUTH (rather than RACROUTE REQUEST=AUTH) and in addition has specified AUTHCHKS=CRITONLY for this check, and has specified a criteria value using the CRITERIA keyword, RACF uses only the criteria-related conditional access list entries to make the determination, and skips to the criteria checking step below {AC.4::AC.4-R8-RACF-2}. - RACF checks the user's access authority in the standard access list.
+If the user is in the list and if the specified access authority is sufficient to allow access, RACF grants the request {AC.4::AC.4.44}.
+If the user is in the list and if the specified access authority is less than the requested access, RACF continues processing at Step 7 (conditional access list checking) {AC.4::AC.4.45}.
+This prevents access based on ID(\), UACC, or the OPERATIONS attribute.

-This could happen if, for example, user JOE requests UPDATE access, and the standard access list includes ID(JOE) ACCESS(READ)
+This could happen if, for example, user JOE requests UPDATE access, and the standard access list includes ID(JOE) ACCESS(READ).

-- 4. RACF determines whether the user has access to the resource because the user is a member of a group and the group is on the standard access list (AC.4.46). - Which group is used depends on whether list-of-groups processing is in effect.
+4. RACF determines whether the user has access to the resource because the user is a member of a group and the group is on the standard access list {AC.4::AC.4.46}.

+Which group is used depends on whether list-of-groups processing is in effect.